tetratelabs/func-e/test/e2e/README.md

 For example, if /pkg used "archiver/v3" accidentally, it would bloat the binary by almost 3MB.
 For this reason, please be careful and only add dependencies absolutely needed.

+If go.mod ever supports test-only scope, this risk would go away, because IDEs could hide test dependencies from main auto-complete suggestions.
+However, it is unlikely go will allow a test scope: https://github.com/golang/go/issues/26913